 In 2014 an artist in residence position at South Hill Park, Berkshire, gave me the opportunity to share my skills teaching jewellery and silversmithing to adults.
 The residency also gave me the freedom to experiment further, with methods of casting and surface decoration, which served to further enrich my growing collection of work.

-I currently live and work in London undertaking bespoke commissions and crafting one-off pieces, as well as limited edition ranges.
+I recently moved to the wonderful making community at Cockpit Arts, Holborn, where I undertake bespoke commissions and create one-off pieces, as well as limited edition ranges.
 I also make jewellery and boxes for the jeweller Romilly-Saumarez Smith.

 Get in Touch

-All of my jewellery is handmade by me in my studio in Hackney Wick, London.
+All of my jewellery is handmade by me in my London studio.
 If you would like to visit me for a consultation, or find out more about purchasing or commissioning a piece, please click below